ajacquey/golem/doc/content/examples/test_suite/test_tm_1.md

 ## Input file

 Due to the setup the x-direction is free of stress and y and z-direction are free of strain.
-As a result only the strain (**mechanical_strain**) and stress of the remaining directions have to be calculated.
+As a result only the strain **`[mechanical_strain]`**). and stress of the remaining directions have to be calculated.

 ```
     [AuxKernels]